leinardi/pylint-pycharm/README.md

 you can always leave a comment on the [Plugin Repository page](https://plugins.jetbrains.com/plugin/11084-pylint).

 ## Acknowledgements
-_If I have seen further it is by standing on the sholders of Giants - Isaac Newton_
+_If I have seen further it is by standing on the shoulders of Giants - Isaac Newton_

 A huge thank you to the project [CheckStyle-IDEA](https://github.com/jshiell/checkstyle-idea), which code and architecture I have heavily used when developing this plugin.